dominik-eller/laravel-qr-code/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please report security vulnerabilities by email to me@dominik-eller.de instead of using the issue tracker.

 ## Credits